-Councils, Owners, Landlords are required to comply with the EQPB Amendment bill which is now in force as from 1st July 2017.
+Councils, Owners, Landlords are required to comply with the EQPB Amendment bill which came into force on 01 July 2017.

 The law is built on a Risk Based Assessment according to Zone.